 is essential to relieve pain

-At the Baclesse Center, a compression bra is now providedfree of charge
+, promote comfort, and ensure proper healing.
+At the Baclesse Center, a compression bra is now provided

-helps ensure that the breast reconstruction process is tailored to
+helps tailor the breast reconstruction process to

 patients’ needs, thereby improving their quality of life.